ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 The `ToBatchPageAsync` extension would rewrite the paging query so that each `brandId` would be a separate page, allowing us to make one database call to get, in this case, 10 products per brand for 10 brands.

-An important aspect of keyset pagination is maintaining a stable order, which requires a unique key at the end.
+An important aspect of keyset pagination is maintaining a stable order, which requires a unique key.
 In the above case, we order by `Name` and then chain the primary key `Id` at the end.
 This ensures that the order remains stable even if the `Name` is not unique.

 > If you want to read more about keyset pagination, you can do so [here](https://use-the-index-luke.com/no-offset).